rohanavhad/rohanavhad/README.md

-### 🛖️ AI-Powered Criminal and Missing Person Identification, and Police Alert System
+### 🛖️ AI-Powered Criminal and Missing Person Identification System

 - **Objective**: Develop a real-time system leveraging **facial recognition technology** and **deep learning** to identify individuals with past criminal records and missing persons.
 - **Features**: